react-querybuilder/react-querybuilder/README.md

   value: React.PropTypes.string, //selected operator from the existing query representation, if any
   className: React.PropTypes.string, //CSS classNames to be applied
   handleOnChange: React.PropTypes.func, //callback function to update query representation
-  level: React.PropTypes.number //The level the group this rule belongs to }
+  level: React.PropTypes.number, //The level the group this rule belongs to
+  context: object //The optional context object attached to the field definition, null if not supplied }
 ```